0urob0r0s/auto-gluster-docker/ComposeFiles/notes.md

 # Post Deployment Steps

-Provide write privileges to you Shared folder to be accesible through the SAMBA Service.
+Provide write privileges to your Shared folder to be accesible through the SAMBA Service.

 On any of the docker hosts run the following:
 ```
 chmod ugoa+w /opt/volumes/gluster-rancher/mount/NewStore